Bradley Barcola: Lyon

-In January 2023, due to lack of game time with Lyon, Barcola was keen on joining Swiss team FC St. Gallen on loan.
+In January 2023, due to lack of game time with Lyon, Barcola was keen on joining Swiss team St. Gallen on loan.
 However, the deal collapsed as Lyon were short of attackers after the injury of Alexandre Lacazette and the departure of Karl Toko Ekambi, which resulted in the integration of Barcola into Les Gones rotation.
 Having more playing time during the second half of the 2022–23 season, Barcola contributed to Lyon's front line alongside top scorer Alexandre Lacazette.
-On 2 April 2023, he scored the only goal to help Lyon defeat the league leader Paris Saint-Germain at Parc des Princes.
+On 2 April 2023, he scored the only goal to help Lyon defeat the league leader Paris Saint-Germain at the Parc des Princes.
 A month later, on 7 May 2023, he assisted three goals for Lyon and Lacazette for a comeback win against Montpellier in a nine-goal thriller, canceling out four goals scored by striker Elye Wahi.
 Barcola ended the season with 7 goals and 9 assists across all competitions, being the second most decisive player of the club behind Lacazette.